YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter8.md

 ); // Object.prototype's __proto__ => null
 ```

-Remember that prototype chaining end at Object.prototype and browser gives us mistereous results after that...
+- Remember that prototype chaining end at Object.prototype and browser gives us mistereous results after that...
+- Remember that instance of function and instance created by function are different things.
+  1. Instance of function's [[Prototype]] point to Function.prototype,
+  2. Function.prototype's [[Prototype]] is also a Object.prototype.
+Since Function is also inherited from Object.

 ## Classes